 Do gaslighters know they're manipulative, or do they do it without realizing it?

 Posted Jan 30, 2017

-Since posting my article Gaslighting: Know It to Identify It and Protect Yourself, I’ve received emails asking whether people who gaslight actually know that they are doing it.
+Since posting my article 11 Warning Signs of Gaslighting, which, in part, lead to my book, Gaslighting: Recognize Manipulative and Emotionally Abusive People - and Break Free, I’ve received emails asking whether people who gaslight actually know that they are doing it.
 To review: Gaslighting is a pattern of manipulation tactics used by abusers, narcissists, dictators, and cult leaders to gain control over a person or people.
 The goal is to make the victim or victims question their own reality and depend on the gaslighter.
 So, do gaslighters know they're doing it?